Testing of Deep Reinforcement Learning Agents with Surrogate Models: Background and Motivation

 \subsection{Motivating Example}

 \autoref{fig:background:parking-environment} shows the \textit{Parking} environment, created by Leurent et al.~\cite{highwayenv}, in a particular configuration where the DRL agent needs to control the ego vehicle positioned at the center of the parking place.
+The left-hand side of the figure (i.e., \autoref{fig:background:parking-environment}.\textbf{A}) shows how the environment configuration on the right-hand side (i.e., \autoref{fig:background:parking-environment}.\textbf{B}) is rendered in the \textit{HighwayEnv} simulator.
 In such environment configuration the ego vehicle is at the center of the parking place, i.e., its position is $(0.0, 0.0)$, and it has a heading of $0.0$ (this parameter ranges in the interval $[0.0, 1.0)$, representing a complete rotation).
 In the parking place there are 20 parking spots, 5 cars parked at lanes 3, 5, 6, 8, 13 and the target parking spot is at lane 20.
 The task of the DRL agent in this environment is to park the ego vehicle inside the target parking spot, with the proper heading.

 The action space of the DRL agent is composed of two actions, namely throttle and steering, both of which are continuous.
 The DRL agent receives a negative reward at each timestep, proportional to the Euclidean distance of the ego vehicle from the target.
 Moreover, it receives a constant positive reward when the target is reached and a big constant negative reward when it collides with a parked vehicle.
 The task is episodic with an episode finishing when either the ego vehicle is parked in the right target spot with the right heading, or it collides with a parked vehicle, or the timeout, measured in number of timesteps, expires.